openssl/openssl/INSTALL.md

     -xxx, +xxx, /xxx

-Additional options that are not otherwise recognised are passed through as they are to the compiler as well.
+Additional options that are not otherwise recognized are passed through as they are to the compiler as well.
 Unix-style options beginning with a `-` or `+` and Windows-style options beginning with a `/` are recognized.
 Again, consult your compiler documentation.